aembke/fred.rs/docs/README.md

 * There are many configuration options.
 Arguably too many.
 However, I think it's worthwhile to tune most of these settings.

-See the [benchmark](../bin/benchmark) folder for more info on performance testing.
+See the [benchmark](../bin/benchmark) folder for more info on performance tuning.

 ### Background